 It can be challenging to understand the full scope of adverse impacts and positive benefits in modifying flood operations of a gated flood mitigation dam.
 The task is more challenging with operating rules that consider downstream catchment flows and with realistic understanding that every flood is different due to variability of rainfall patterns.
 The comprehensive approach adopted for the Wivenhoe Somerset Dam Optimisation Study was found to be very useful to provide evidence based information to stakeholders to understand the implications of alternative flood operations.
 Conventional design flood event hydrographs using uniform rainfall probability and temporal pattern on the entire catchment are not well suited to define the flood risk.
 Numerous flood hydrographs generated from stochastically derived rainfall events with variable space-time patterns of rainfall were more useful to detect potential changes in extreme flood levels.
 This was the only method that was able to differentiate the implications of different flood operations on the interests for dam safety.

-Papers describing this study was presented at the Australian National Committee on Large Dams (ANCOLD) conference in 2014.
-Click on the link below to view the document.
+A paper describing this study was presented at the Australian National Committee on Large Dams (ANCOLD) conference in 2014:

-Two other studies were conducted using the GoldSim model to support their results.
-These papers can be viewed by clicking on the links below.
+Two other studies were conducted using the GoldSim model to support their results: